 From the Stark-Tuscarawas-Wayne Recycling District Dispatch

-12 Cheap And Lazy Ways To Cut Down On Waste
+For more tips for cutting down waste visit 12 Cheap And Lazy Ways To Cut Down On Waste